eandre2019/PLSdata_2017_2019/README.md

 # ReadMe
 This dataset was made for a Data Curation course at the University of Washington in March 2022.
 It contains information on public library data related to digital book and physical book collections, expenditures, and circulation from 2008, 2017, 2018, and 2019.
 This data is freely available to the public, although the primary intended audiences are public library researchers and advocates.
-The data is available in .xlxs and includes three tables.
+The data is available in .xlsx and .csv formats and includes three tables.
 ## Table of Contents
 - [Naming](#naming)
 - [Data Dictionary](#datadictionary)